 Inflammation is usually a good sign that the immune system is fighting the virus and starting to clear the infection.

-An inflammatory response to Mollenol is exactly the response we like to see.
 For some it is just a few molluscum, for others it is more widespread looking like a rash.

 This rash is sometimes mistaken for hives.
 Some parents call this the “end rash”.
 It is also known as the BOTE, “beginning of the end”, response 18.
 Other medical researchers have described an id reaction as well as a Gianotti-Crosti syndrome-like generalised inflammatory reaction (GCLR) especially in atopic children presenting with molluscum and eczema.
 The GCLR reaction is potentially 5% of the molluscum infected population and usually results in resolution of the molluscum.21,22